NextronSystems/thor-manual/scanning/special-scan-modes.rst

    Process dumps on disk

-To prevent flooding the disk fully in case many dumps are created, old dumps of a process are overwritten if a new dump is generated.
-Also, THOR will only generate up to 10 dumps per scan.
+To prevent excessive disk usage when many dumps are created, older dumps of the same process are overwritten when a new dump is generated.
+THOR also creates at most 10 dumps per scan by default.
 This can be customized with ``--process-dump-limit``.

-Also note that THOR will never dump lsass.exe to prevent these dumps from potentially being used to extract passwords by any attackers.
+THOR never dumps ``lsass.exe`` in order to avoid creating dumps that could be misused to extract passwords.

 THOR DB
 -------

 THOR creates an SQLite database by default.
-The location differs by OS and whether THOR runs as administrator / root:
+Its location depends on the operating system and whether THOR runs as administrator or root:

 .. list-table::
    :widths: 50, 50